project-koku/nise/README.rst

 AZURE
 -----

-Note: To upload to AZURE, you must have AZURE_STORAGE_ACCOUNT and AZURE_ACCOUNT_KEY set in your environment.
+Note: To upload to AZURE, you must have AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_CONNECTION_STRING set in your environment.

 Below is an example usage of ``nise`` for AZURE data::